-- Assignment 1 is a piece of directed writing in response to a text or texts chosen by the teacher (or by the candidate, with the teacher's approval). - This assignment is assessed for both writing and reading skills. - Centres are advised to select text(s) of approximately two sides of A4 in total.
-Text(s) may consist of facts, opinions and/or arguments which can be selected, analysed and evaluated by the candidate and can be integrated into their own views. - Note that literature texts are not usually suitable for this assignment. - Text(s) may be of local, national or global interest or all three and should be suitable for the ability range of the candidates.
-They may be drawn from a variety of sources, e.g. newspapers, magazine articles, travel writing, text-based websites and media. - Note that text(s) that are mainly informative or that provide content which has no development/discussion should not be set. - Candidates should be able to give an overview of the argument as a whole and illustrate their understanding by commenting on specific ideas presented by the author of the text.
-This should include an explanation of any ideas of interest and an argument for or against them, as well as examining them for inconsistencies and substituting complementary or opposing views (e.g. recognise and comment on bias). - The assignment may be written in any appropriate form, e.g. an article, a letter, or the words of a speech. - A copy of all texts used for Assignment 1 must be included with the sample of portfolios sent to the external moderator.
+- Assignment 1 is a piece of directed writing in response to a text or texts chosen by the teacher (or by the candidate, with the teacher's approval). - This assignment is assessed for both writing and reading skills. - Centers are advised to select text(s) of approximately two sides of A4 in total.
+Text(s) may consist of facts, opinions, and/or arguments which can be selected, analyzed, and evaluated by the candidate and can be integrated into their own views. - Note that literature texts are not usually suitable for this assignment. - Text(s) may be of local, national or global interest-or all three-and should be suitable for the ability range of the candidates.
+They may be drawn from a variety of sources, e.g. newspapers, magazine articles, travel writing, text-based websites, and media. - Note that text(s) that are mainly informative or that provide content which has no development/discussion should not be set.

-Discuss/argue and/or persuade in response to text(s)

-Two examples:
+Assignment 1 continued

+- Candidates should be able to give an overview of the argument as a whole and illustrate their understanding by commenting on specific ideas presented by the author of the text.
+This should include an explanation of any ideas of interest and an argument for or against them, as well as examining them for inconsistencies and substituting complementary or opposing views (e.g. recognize and comment on bias). - The assignment may be written in any appropriate form, e.g. an article, a letter, or the words of a speech. - A copy of all texts used for Assignment 1 must be included with the sample of portfolios sent to the external moderator.

-You are a local resident and feel very strongly about the ideas suggested in your local newspaper.
+Assignment 1 Two examples: Discuss/argue, and/or persuade in response to ext(s) You are a local resident and feel very strongly about the ideas suggested in your local newspaper.
 Write a response to the editor in which you argue for or against the proposed ideas.

-In your discussion you will need to evaluate the ideas and opinions presented in the text and centre your arguments around what is said.

-Text: a letter or article from a local newspaper arguing in favour of or against a controversial local issue.
-For example: plans to make changes to the local transport system, proposals to build a community building on public land or a plan to address the behaviour of young people in the area.

-Note to teachers: responses could be in any appropriate form, e.g. a letter or an article.

-• You have read the transcript of a speech by a well-known person about an important topical issue.
+In your discussion you will need to evaluate the ideas and opinions presented in the text and center your arguments around what is said.
+Text: a letter or article from a local newspaper arguing in favor of or against a controversial local issue.
+For example: plans to make changes to the local transport system, proposals to build a community building on public land, or a plan to address the behavior of young people in the area.
+Note to teachers: responses could be in any appropriate form, e.g. a letter or an article. • You have read the transcript of a speech by a well-known person about an important topical issue.
 Write a response to that person in which you try to persuade them to change their minds about what they have said.
-In your discussion you will need to evaluate the ideas and opinions presented in the speech and centre your arguments around what they have said.
+In your discussion you will need to evaluate the ideas and opinions presented in the speech and center your arguments around what they have said.
 Text: a speech about a current topical, local or global issue.
 For example: a teacher's speech about space travel, a celebrity's speech about an environmental issue, or a doctor's speech about medicine.
 Note to teachers: responses could be in any appropriate form, e.g. a speech or a letter.

+Assignment 2